onnx/tensorflow-onnx/README.md

 #### --opset

-By default we use the opset 7 to generate the graph.
+By default we use the opset 8 to generate the graph.
 By specifying ```--opset``` the user can override the default to generate a graph with the desired opset.
 For example ```--opset 5``` would create a onnx graph that uses only ops available in opset 5.
 Because older opsets have in most cases fewer ops, some models might not convert on a older opset.

 #### --target

 Some models require special handling to run on some runtimes.
 In particular, the model may use unsupported data types.
 Workarounds are activated with ```--target TARGET```.
 Currently supported values are listed on this [wiki](https://github.com/onnx/tensorflow-onnx/wiki/target).
 If your model will be run on Windows ML, you should specify the appropriate target value.

-#### --custom-ops

-The runtime may support custom ops that are not defined in onnx.
-A user can asked the converter to map to custom ops by listing them with the --custom-ops option.
-Tensorflow ops listed here will be mapped to a custom op with the same name as the tensorflow op but in the onnx domain ai.onnx.converters.tensorflow.
-For example: ```--custom-ops Print``` will insert a op ```Print``` in the onnx domain ```ai.onnx.converters.tensorflow``` into the graph.
-We also support a python api for custom ops documented later in this readme.

 #### --fold_const